-- 1. Select Labels from the Meter Setup menu, and then click on the appropriate tab. - Type in the labels and descriptions you want to give the event source points and their status. - Select appropriate label colors. - 4.
-Click on "Save as" to save your settings to the site database. - If your PM180 is provided with the expanded memory module, send your setup to the device so you can recall your labels when connecting to the device from another PC.
+- 1. Select Labels from the Meter Setup menu, and then click on the appropriate tab. - Type in the labels and descriptions you want to give the event source points and their status. - 3.
+Select appropriate label colors. - 4.
+Click on "Save as" to save your settings to the site database. - Send your setup to the device so you can recall your labels when connecting to the device from another PC.